 Valeria: There is not, for me in the beginning it was very complex my first robot that I built, although now I look at it and it's a very simple thing that I make even the youngest children do.

-Valerio: I ask the question in another way, what is the most advanced one you have created, in functionality?
+Valerio: I ask the question in another way, what is the most advanced one that you have created, in functionality?

 Valeria: I would say that the one I did at M.I.T.
 Boston was definitely the most complex, because in addition to having a good one hardware assembly, it also has a very complex software part, which relies online on software on the computer.